 Because the flavors of this chipotle hummus would certainly be enjoyable without as much spice, I've listed a range of two to three chipotle peppers in the recipe card below.
 If you like some spice but aren't a full-blown spicy food lover, I'd say start with one or two peppers, blend everything up, and take a taste test.

 It's always easier to add more than to take away.

 While I kept it simple with pita chips in the pictures you see here, I like to offer a variety of foods to dip when I'm serving hummus to a crowd.
 Or really, anyone other than my husband and I. We're decidedly unfancy and have no problem digging into the pita chip bag straight.

 For vegetables, baby carrots and celery sticks are classics.
-You can also do cucumber rounds, bell pepper slices, cherry tomatoes…or jicama, even.
-It’s a hardy, crunchy vegetable in the root vegetable family that’s a must in my southwestern BBQ steak salads).
+You can also do cucumber rounds, bell pepper slices, cherry tomatoes...or jicama, even.
+It's a hardy, crunchy vegetable in the root vegetable family that's so good in southwestern salads.

 As for carbs, pretzel sticks or (my favorite) pretzel chips are great.
 Really lots of chips would work, but I'd suggest nothing too delicate because a scoop of hummus is fairly substantial.
 Broken chip pieces being left behind in dips is never good.

 One of my favorite ways to eat hummus other than as a dip is to use it as a sandwich spread.
 I'm not a huge fan of mayo on sandwiches unless we're talking aioli, so hummus pretty easily fills in as a creamy layer to be slathered on the bread.
 Bonus points for how easy it is to bring different flavors to a standard sandwich.
 Check out what it does to this hummus avocado turkey club sandwich!

 This spicy one spread on a grilled cheese pre-grill?
 Yes.